 Additionally, fear of judgment may deter individuals from admitting faults, even privately.
 Pride can also play a significant role, as acknowledging wrongdoing requires humility.

-Another common struggle is spiritual forgetfulness—our busy lives often distract us from reflecting on daily actions.
+A common issue is spiritual forgetfulness.
+Our busy lives distract us from thinking about our daily actions.
 Without intentional introspection, minor sins may slip through unnoticed.

 See also Why the Number 8 Is the Most Powerful Biblical Symbol Ever!

 The first step to overcoming these obstacles is acknowledging them.
-By understanding the roots of our struggle, we can seek guidance through prayer, Scripture, and Catholic confession guides to ensure a more meaningful experience.
+Understanding our struggle helps us find guidance.
+Prayer, Scripture, and Catholic confession guides can lead to a more meaningful experience.

 1. Sins of Thought